Terradue/docker-orfeotoolbox/cwl/README.md

 This is a simple example demonstrating how useful this OTB docker image can be.

-The example does a simple band math with thwo Sentinel-2 bands.
+The example does a simple band math with two Sentinel-2 bands.

 To run the example you need cwltool (see here how to install it https://github.com/common-workflow-language/cwltool) and docker then do: